GSK-Biostatistics/beastt/README.md

 Bayesian dynamic borrowing with covariate adjustment via inverse probability weighted robust mixture priors for simulations and data analyses in clinical trials.
-For the sake of this package, we use the term IPW BMB to refer to this inverse probability weighted robust mixture methodology.
+For the sake of this package, we use the term IPW BDB to refer to this inverse probability weighted robust mixture prior methodology.

 ## What is IPW BDB?